A creative image of a keyhole representing how stakeholder segmentation can unlock better business results.

 14. Employment Segment

-Segmenting by industry allows you to assess what B2B stakeholders think – and ensures your communication aligns with the unique demands of each sector.
+Segmenting stakeholders based on industry allows you to assess what B2B stakeholders think – and ensures your communication aligns with the unique demands of each sector.

 15. Job Title